Licensed Electrical Inspector (LEI) responsibilities

 Carrying out an inspection

-- Inspect the electrical installation in accordance with the Electricity Safety (Installations) Regulations and AS/NZS 3000; Wiring Rules
+- Inspect the electrical installation in accordance with the Electrical Safety (Installations) Regulations and AS/NZS 3000: Wiring Rules.

-- Carry out testing of the electrical installation as required by the Electricity Safety (Installations) Regulations, including:
+- Carry out testing of the electrical installation as required by the Electrical Safety (Installations) Regulations, including:

-- test in accordance with AS/NZS 3000: Wiring Rules; or
+- test in accordance with AS/NZS 3000: Wiring Rules

-- in the case of high voltage installation work, test in accordance with AS 2067.
+- in the case of high voltage installation work, test in accordance with AS/NZS 2067.

 Completion of the inspection